ONSdigital/rm-tools/social-test-setup/README.md

 single collection exercise for this survey with ref `1`.
 To set the event dates for the collection exercise, edit the `data/test-1-events.csv` to the dates required (in `DDMMYY` format).

+Set `SAMPLE_PATH` to the absolute file path to your social sample file.

 ## Running the Setup

 ### Setup All at Once